-PREA is a term the inmates are familiar with at PSCC.
+PREA is a term the inmates are familiar with at SBCC.
 The Virginia Department of Corrections Policy OP 038.3 PREA-Prevention sets forth (on pages 4-5) the expectation of the timeliness of inmate education, the manners in which education is delivered, and the requirement for materials for LEP and disabled inmate education.
-Inmates at PSCC confirm they are educated on PREA and the zero-tolerance expectations as soon as they get to the facility.
-PREA information is reviewed with the inmate by the Intake Officer and they are provided an inmate handbook that contains PREA information.
+Inmates at SBCC confirm they are educated on PREA and the zero-tolerance expectations as soon as they get to the facility.
+PREA information is reviewed with the inmate by the Intake Officer, and they are provided an inmate handbook that contains PREA information.
 The information reviewed is signed by the inmate and placed in their case record.
-The facility has PREA educational materials available to inmates in the form of brochures and posters in addition to a brochure.
-As noted almost all residents at PSCC have been educated about PREA in other DOC facilities before they were transferred.
-The orientation process also includes the viewing of the Virginia Department of Corrections PREA video.
+The facility has PREA educational materials available to inmates in the form of brochures, posters, and a brochure.
+As noted, almost all SBCC inmates were educated about PREA in other DOC facilities before they were transferred.
+The orientation process also includes viewing the Virginia Department of Corrections-approved PREA video.
 This video is available in multiple languages.
 Inmates have access to documents that can be translated into multiple languages as needed.

 On the tour, the Auditor saw posters informing inmates how to report PREA events or how to access advocate services.
 Inmates report they are given facility-specific PREA information within one day of admission.
-Inmates sign at admission acknowledging their PREA education.
+Inmates sign at admission to acknowledge their PREA education.
 Interviews with inmates confirm they know how to report incidents if they were to occur.
-Inmates reported comfort using #55 to report a concern or filing a grievance if they were to experience or be witness to an incident of sexual abuse or harassment.
-During interviews with inmates, they expressed several ways to contact the administration or outside individuals if they did not have comfort in telling the line staff.
-Many of the inmates stated that PREA was not a concern at the PSCC.
+Inmates reported comfort using #55 to report a concern or file a grievance if they were to experience or be witness to an incident of sexual abuse or harassment.
+During interviews with inmates, they expressed several ways to contact the administration or outside individuals if they were uncomfortable telling the line staff.
+Many of the inmates stated that PREA was not a concern at the SBCC.
 They also reported they believed any complaint would be taken seriously and investigated.
-Inmates with disabilities confirm that if they had a need staff would assist in the understanding of materials.
+Inmates with disabilities confirm that if needed, staff will assist in understanding materials.

 Compliance determination considered the supporting educational documents, the inmates' answers about training, and their knowledge about facility-specific steps for reporting a concern.
-Further supporting compliance is Auditor's review of inmate records that showed their education, the inmate education training materials, and the videos used to educate.
+Further supporting compliance is the Auditor's review of inmate records that showed their education, the inmate education training materials, and the videos used to educate.

+115.34 Specialized training: Investigations

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.34 Specialized training: Investigations Auditor Overall Determination: Meets Standard Auditor Discussion Policies and written/electronic documentation reviewed.
-Pocahontas State Correctional Center Pre-Audit Questionnaire Policy OP 030.4 Special Investigations Unit
+Policies and written/electronic documentation reviewed.

+St. Brides Correctional Center Pre-Audit Questionnaire

+Policy OP 030.4 Special Investigations Unit

 Policy OP 350.2 Training and Development

 Training for Institutional Investigators (PowerPoint)

 Investigation Matrix

-SIU/ facilty Investigator Training records
+SIU/ facility Investigator Training records